Sweetie Fox

 Sweetie Fox (born 2001) is a Russian pornographic film actress, model, and cosplayer.

-Pornographic film career
+Career

 In 2022, Sweetie Fox won her first award at the Pornhub Awards in the category "Favorite Cosplayer".
 In 2023, she was ranked among the top 20 Russian porn actresses by the magazine Maxim.

 In January 2024, she took first place in the ranking of most popular models on Pornhub.
 That same year, she appeared on the cover of the magazine AVN for the first time.

 Personal life

+She was born in Yekaterinburg, Sverdlovsk Oblast, Russia.

-In her free time, she practices fencing, saber sparring, and handicraft.
-She also studies art history and pays a lot of attention to maintaining her physical fitness.
+Sweetie Fox met her husband while training in fencing.
+She enjoys saber sparring, and handicraft in her free time.
+She also studies art history and works out regularly.